gwenbiophys/NaiveDynamics.jl/docs/src/tutorial.md

 In the first three lines, we used JLD2.jl to open a file of pregenerated positions stored in the data folder of NaiveDynamics.
 We selected `pos5000` from the file, indicating a vector of 5000 mutable vectors, which are each 3 Float32's long.

-Next, we instantiated a specification that includes the `critical_distance`.
+Next, we instantiated a specification that includes the `bounding_distance`.
 This value determines the bounding volume around each 'atom' or point in the `myposition` array.
-Currently, it is also the threshold distance tested against for whether 2 points are close enough to be considered neighbors.
+The `threshold_distance` is the maximum distance at which two points are considered neighbors.
+In this example, we leave these values the same but a simulation which rebuilds the BVH less than 1 time per step would have a `bounding_distance > threshold_distance`.

 With a specification and an array of positions, we construct a bvh, along with related reusable data.